Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 After outsourcing most of my day-to-day work to contractors around the United States, my business now consistently pulls in around $1000/mo in profit with minimal upkeep.
 If you’re interested in learning how to turn a labor-intensive business into a self-running income stream, I’ll be diving more into specifics later.

-Mari & Matt McNamara (from Chicago, Illinois, USA) started No Cold Feet LLC almost 6 years ago.
+Mari & Matt McNamara (from Chicago, Illinois, USA) started No Cold Feet LLC about 6 years ago.

 We are Mari and Matt McNamara and we’re the founders of No Cold Feet, a gifting company currently focused on groomsmen gifts.
 We’re in our third full year of business and planning on growing our business more than ever with new products, increased marketing, and focusing on growing our various platforms.